sderosiaux/every-single-day-i-tldr/README.md

 - https://github.com/jsdnxx/graphql-schema-version this raises an important issue: backward and forward graphql schema compability
 - http://zty.pe/ Why ppl are sharing this on Twitter ?
 Lost countless minutes playing at that game ;-)
 - https://medium.com/swlh/how-our-app-went-from-20-000-day-to-2-day-in-revenue-d6892a2801bf I don't care at all about emojis keyboard FFS.
 Dumb crap.
 The best keyboard is Switfkey because it's really useful as virtual keyboard.
 That's it.
-- https://github.com/mikeal/roll-call It's like a revolution unnoticed.
-Using WebRTC to organize conf call very easily through any browser.
-Just using a simple HTML page.
+- https://medium.com/node-js-javascript/a-new-kind-of-open-source-2378d70cdb9d Using WebRTC to organize conf call very easily through any browser.
+Just using a simple HTML page. (well, there is a central server too behind the scene)

 # 14-10-2016